ASAB-001/ai_media_scheduler/README.md

 ---

-🔖 Hashtags for Contest
+Hashtags for Contest

 #3MTTLearningCommunity #My3MTT #AIProject #PythonApp #MediaScheduler

 ---

-👤 Author
+Author

 Abubakar Saleh Adam

 For 3MTT Knowledge Showcase

 ---

-💬 License
+License

 Free to use, remix, and extend for learning and non-commercial purposes.

 ---

-> Made with 💻 by Abubakar Saleh Adam & Chatgpt Open AI, for smart learning and time mastery.
+> By Abubakar Saleh Adam & Chatgpt Open AI, for smart learning and time mastery.